Best Backpacking Tents: Sleep and Hike in Comfort

 A: Always be careful when rolling out the tent.
 Make sure there are no rocks or sharp sticks that may puncture or tear the fabric.
 You should always make sure the fabric is dry after packing it away to prevent any mildew or mold from growing on it.
 Once back home, you can set it up again and let it air dry.

 Q: What is the best way to carry a backpacking tent?

 A: This depends on the design of the bag or carrying case it comes in.
 Many feature straps you can wear as an actual backpack, or you can attach the straps to your backpack.
 You can also find bags specifically designed to carry tents for hiking.

-There’s also the River Country Products Trekker Backpacking Tent, which is large enough to fit two people and light enough to hike through any terrain.
+There’s also the River Country Products Trekker Tent 2, which is a cheaper yet large option that is enough to fit two people and light enough to hike through any terrain.